bsoetarto7/inhabitent/plugins/business-hours-widget/README.md

-# RED Widget Boilerplate
+# Business Hours Widget

-A template for a WordPress widget plugin for RED Academy students.

-Lightly forked from the [WordPress Widget Boilerplate](https://github.com/tommcfarlin/WordPress-Widget-Boilerplate) by [@tommcfarlin](https://github.com/tommcfarlin).
+Business Hours Widget is a custom plugin that allows users to add the business hours to the sidebar widget.

+### Tech

+Business Hours Widget uses the following:

+* PHP